-How to Use Inertia.js with Laravel: A Simple Guide for Beginners
+How to Use Inertia.js in a Laravel Project: A Simple Guide for Beginners

 Why Should You Use Inertia.js?